 The four Bulldog cheerleaders took the field to lead the crowd in the Star-Spangled Banner, holding a U.S. flag along with the state flags of both Nevada and Oregon, and then it was on.
 At the time, I wasn’t too worried that the team from Wells had a dozen extra players on their sideline.
 They had had to make the five-hour trip from east of Elko earlier, and wouldn’t be ready for what they were about to see from the Bulldogs.
 And I wasn’t even too concerned when they went right down the field and scored in the first quarter.
 McDermitt answered with a score of their own when Camas caught a pass in the end zone right in front of me, with a lady I soon found out was his proud mom standing right beside me.
 It was an amazing play, and the Bulldogs had tied it up, 8-8.

 That proved to be the high-water mark for McDermitt, though, and I should have seen how it was going to go.
 Those extra Wells players allowed them to send in fresh platoons every play or two, while most of the Bulldogs played every single play of the entire game.
-With the temperature around 80°, it would have been asking a lot of any team to keep up the intensity for long.
-It may have gone differently with a larger roster, but no amount of conditioning could have prepared their nine players to win this game, and Wells had opened up a 28-8 lead by halftime.
+With the temperature around 80°, it would have been asking a lot of any team to keep up their intensity for long.
+It may have gone differently with a larger roster, but no amount of conditioning could have prepared the Bulldogs' nine players to win this game, and Wells had opened up a 28-8 lead by halftime.

 If having to play every down wasn’t enough, this game was homecoming, and the players also played a part in the halftime ceremony.
 It was a traditional ceremony like we’re all familiar with, with the princesses in gowns and the queen, as voted on by the football players, receiving her tiara and sash.
-All of the princess except the middle-school princess were escorted by football players, and I’d just like to remind them that maybe the boys in the chess club would like a chance someday, too.
+All of the princesses except the middle-school princess were escorted by football players, and I’d just like to remind them that maybe the boys in the chess club would like a chance someday, too.

 The cheerleaders disappeared shortly after halftime: They were also on the volleyball team, and had to get ready for their own game that afternoon.
 That seemed like a good time to grab us a couple of hot dogs from the snack bar, and we weren’t surprised or disappointed with what we got.
 The action was much the same in the second half, with Shanden Camas scoring again in the 4th quarter to make the final score 48-16.